jkim209/MiMultiCatGit/README.md

 # MiMultiCatGit

-Title: MiMultiCat: A unified cloud platform for the analysis of microbiome data with multi-categorical responses
+Title: MiMultiCat: A Unified Cloud Platform for the Analysis of Microbiome Data with Multi-Categorical Responses

 Version: 1.0.0